top of page

 A bookworm turned soldier.
 From Brian K. Vaughan's 'Saga.'

-Staple goes on to note that this simplistic approach allows for the comic’s action scenes to mix better into the environment, packing more of a punch.
-It also infuses Saga's landscapes with a healthy dose of fever-dreaminess, making the story that much more engrossing.
+Staple goes on to note that this simplistic approach allows for the comic’s action scenes to mix better with the environment, packing more of a punch.
+It also infuses Saga's landscapes with a healthy dose of fever-dreaminess, making the story that much more immersive.
+Each page will leave you rapt with its imagination.

-2) Plot = one endless, intergalactic chase scene
+Reason #2: Plot = one wild intergalactic chase scene

 Saga’s plot structure is undoubtedly one of its greatest assets.
-By starting in the middle of the action (a birth, specifically) writer Brian K. Vaughan welcomes us into the world alongside our narrator, a half-breed child named Hazel.
-Her parents are caught up in an intergalactic war—one that finds them on opposite sides.
+By starting in the middle of the action (a birth, spoiler alert) writer Brian K. Vaughan welcomes us into the world alongside our narrator, a half-breed child named Hazel.
+Her parents are caught up in an intergalactic war—one that is supposed to makes them enemies.
 Choosing to escape the conflict, Hazel's parents fall into a dangerous game of cat-and-mouse with the universe's greatest military powers.

 Pretty sweet spaceship.
 From Brian K. Vaughan's 'Saga.'

-Of course, Vaughan is no stranger to binge-able material.
+Of course, Vaughan is no stranger to bingeable material.
 Among other comic works, he's written for the show Lost.
-Saga’s plot grips you and refuses to let go, keeping you on your toes just like the family it follows.
+Saga’s plot grips you and refuses to let go, keeping you on your toes much like the family whose journey it follows.

 Saga has also received praise for its depiction of non-white characters.
 In an interview,